'From this distance I may be able to see what peace might look like for others, but will I ever be able to feel it too?' *

 In their individual capacities both Nighat and Maryam Bibi have witnessed that women in Pakistan whether they reside in urban areas or remote villages all desire to change their communities into peace.
 There is a need to look beyond this 'ambience’ of desire through inner 'transformation' which also epitomizes Creators of Peace circles.

-The first ever Creators of Peace programme in Pakistan is planned to start between July-August this year.
+The first ever Creators of Peace programme in Pakistan is planned to start in November this year.
 Two Creators of Peace facilitators from Nepal will visit and run two Peace Circles: one in Peshawar, one in Islamabad.
 More than 20 women will benefit initially as participants.
 Following that, after a few weeks, selected women will undergo training themselves to facilitate future Creators of Peace Circles in local communities.

 Nighat and Maryam Bibi have both had the privilege of closely interacting with Creators of Peace women living in different countries.
 They have both appreciated these interactions which have provided them with a window to view how peace circles will be effective in transforming and engaging women from a variety of backgrounds to help create peace in their own region.